 One of the kignits that is especially unique to Ethiopia is anchihoye, which is distinctive for its lack of a perfect 5th.
 Anchihoye especially tends towards microtonality, so sometimes the fifth note (the Bb) is notated as A instead.

 Last but not least, we have ambassel.
 Ambassel actually has the same intervals as tizita minor but uses a different tonic note.

 And, now, listen to these kignit in action, as demonstrated by YOD Abysinnia Cultural Band on July 12, 2015, in Addis Ababa (featuring Yahalem Zod Negussie on krar, Baynesagn Birhani on masinqo, Tewodros Bogale on washint, Zeriyun Girma on drums, and directed by Adugna Chekol):

 This is a representative of only a small sampling of the most popular scales in Ethiopia from the northern and central regions.
 In the eastern area of Ethiopia, such as in the city of Harar, the scales sound similar to scales used in the Middle East.
 In the southern part, the Dirashe utilize the diatonic scale.

-The late Dr. Ashenafi Kebede, an Ethiopian ethnomusicologist, was one of the early scholars to document the kignits of northern and central Ethiopia.
-For more information on kignit and their theory, Ezra Abate, music professor at Addis Ababa University’s Yared School of Music, wrote an excellent paper surveying music from all around Ethiopia available at the following link: Ethiopian Kignit: Analysis of the Formation and Structure of Ethiopian Scale System
+The late Dr. Ashenafi Kebede, an Ethiopian ethnomusicologist and composer, was one of the early scholars to standardize the kignits of northern and central Ethiopia.
+For more information on kignit and their theory, Ezra Abate, music professor at Addis Ababa University’s Yared School of Music, wrote an excellent paper discussing music from all around Ethiopia available at the following link: Ethiopian Kignit: Analysis of the Formation and Structure of Ethiopian Scale System

 *** Special thanks to Adugna Chekol and the YOD Cultural Band for their contributions!